On the initial state of the universe and the time arrow: Universe's early evolution

 \subsection{Relationship with usual semiclassical LQC.}

-As it has been demonstrated in \cite{Silva:2015qna}, it is possible to relate the results above to semiclassical LQC.
+As it has been demonstrated in \cite{Silva:2015qna}, it is possible to contrast the results obtained above with usual semiclassical LQC.
 In this sense, let us expand the right-hand side of the Eq. \eq{friedmann2} as

 where we have used $A_{min} = 4\pi \gamma \sqrt{3}$ \cite{Perez:2004hj}, with $\gamma$ the Barbero-Imirzi parameter.

 It is possible to rewrite the Eq. \eq{eq-expanded} as

 where $\rho_{tot} = \rho + \frac{\Lambda}{8\pi}$, and $\Lambda$ is a cosmological constant.